tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/Go SDK/对象操作/预签名 URL_intl_en.md

 The Go SDK provides pre-signed request URLs.
 For detailed operations, please see the following examples.

 >?
-> - You are advised to use a temporary key to generate pre-signed URLs for the security of your requests such as uploads and downloads.
+> - You are advised to use a temporary key to generate a pre-signed URL for the security of your requests such as uploads and downloads.
 When you apply for a temporary key, follow the [Principle of Least Privilege](https://intl.cloud.tencent.com/document/product/436/32972) to avoid leaking resources besides your buckets and objects.
 > - If you need to use a permanent key to generate a pre-signed URL, you are advised to limit the permission of the permanent key to uploads and downloads only to avoid risks.
 >